-Alma Pratt and Millie Louise Jones Pace: Alma was born June 12, 1907 in Spanish Fork, Utah to Parley Pratt and Amy Almira Leroy Pace.
-Millie was born July 31, 1911 in Payson, Utah to James Edward and Lovira Isabell Brimhall Jones.
-Her birth certificate shows her name as Rachael Permelia and she has also been known by Juanita.
-They were married September 21, 1927 and had three children: Jerry, Larry and Cheri.
+Alma Pratt and Millie Louise Jones Pace: Alma was born June 12, 1907, in Spanish Fork, Utah to Parley Pratt and Amy Almira Leroy Pace.
+Millie was born July 31, 1911, in Payson, Utah to James Edward and Lovira Isabell Brimhall Jones.
+Her birth certificate shows her name as Rachael Permelia and she has also been known as Juanita.
+They were married September 21, 1927 and had three children: Jerry, Larry, and Cheri.

 At the encouragement of a friend, Bud Caldwell, they purchased forty acres in northeast Highland in 1940 and lived in a wooden trailer that Alma built at the site of #53 (on the 1958 Highland map) and began clearing the land.
 The harsh winter sent them back to Salt Lake for a few years, then in 1945 they returned and lived in an adobe brick home at the base of the gravel pit, then later moved to #55 (on the 1958 Highland map), where they lived until 1949 when they sold some of their property to their son, Jerry (q.v.) and moved back to the city.

-Alma died April 18, 1991 and is buried in the Kearns cemetery.
-Millie lived past her 101st birthday and died March 1, 2013 and is buried in Redwood Memorial Estates.
+Alma died April 18, 1991, and is buried in the Kearns cemetery.
+Millie lived beyond her 101st birthday and died March 1, 2013, and is buried in Redwood Memorial Estates.

-They were active in many Church callings in the different auxiliaries and Quorums.
-Fern’s hobby was genealogy and she worked in both Provo and Timpanogos Temples.
-Fern had St. Vitus Dance, usually related to Rheumatic Fever, as a child so wasn’t in the best of health.
-She died of heart problems May 29, 2001 in Provo and was buried in the American Fork Cemetery.
+They were active in many Church callings in the different auxiliaries and quorums.
+Fern’s hobby was genealogy and she worked in both the Provo and Timpanogos Temples.
+As a child Fern had St. Vitus Dance, usually related to rheumatic fever, so she never had the best of health.
+She died of heart problems May 29, 2001, in Provo and was buried in the American Fork City Cemetery.
 Jerry married Glenda and they live in Sandy.